 - Completed a Road Signs lapbook page from Homeschool Share.

-- T is one page away from finishing up Explode the Code book 1 and I am just so proud of him!
+- We are one page away from finishing up Explode the Code book 1 and I am just so proud of him!
 ETC combined with All About Spelling, really helped him gain confidence in blending his sounds together to read!
 I picked up a Little Critters "Play Ball" early readers book and he read most of it without my help!
 Finding beginning readers is tough!
 They are either too easy and/or a little bit too wordy and over-whelm him.